The One and Only, Genuine, Original Family Band: Reception from other critics

 The film fared no better among most other major critics.
-Variety described it as "an overly-contrived feature which soon forgets its promise and premise and turns instead to a political mishmash of events which has little novelty."
-Charles Champlin of The Los Angeles Times wrote that the film "is, I am afraid, the worst Disney movie in a long time."
-According to Champlin, there were some "pleasant, chirpy tunes," but they "can't overcome the lack of any real dramatic conflict, even at the level appropriate to musical comedy, nor the lack of an interesting central character."
-Clifford Terry of the Chicago Tribune called it "another Walt Disney studio production that isn't designed to appease squirmy family audiences, since it is filled with a flurry of limpid songs, Brennan's tiresome tirades, and the Warren - Davidson 'mush.'"
-Edgar J. Driscoll Jr. of The Boston Globe said the film "flats like a tubeless tuba — if there is such a thing.
+Variety described it as "an overly-contrived feature which soon forgets its promise and premise and turns instead to a political mishmash of events which has little novelty".

+Charles Champlin of The Los Angeles Times wrote that the film: "...is, I am afraid, the worst Disney movie in a long time."
+According to Champlin, the film did have some: "...pleasant, chirpy tunes [that] can't overcome the lack of any real dramatic conflict, even at the level appropriate to musical comedy, nor the lack of an interesting central character."

+Clifford Terry of the Chicago Tribune called it: "...another Walt Disney studio production that isn't designed to appease squirmy family audiences, since it is filled with a flurry of limpid songs, Brennan's tiresome tirades, and the Warren - Davidson 'mush'."

+Edgar J. Driscoll Jr. of The Boston Globe said the film: "...flats like a tubeless tuba — if there is such a thing.
 Not that the kids won't enjoy it.
 They will.
 But for adults the sasparilla may go down the wrong way.
-Certainly it's no runner-up to 'Mary Poppins' or 'The Sound of Music.'
+Certainly it's no runner-up to 'Mary Poppins' or 'The Sound of Music'.
 Not by a long shot, though the pitch is definitely aimed that-a-way."

-One positive review of the film came from Lou Cedrone, who remarked in Baltimore's Evening Sun newspaper that "the Walt Disney studios have done with 'The One and Only, Genuine, Original Family Band' what they tried and failed to do with 'The Happiest Millionaire.'
+One positive review of the film came from Lou Cedrone, who remarked in Baltimore's Evening Sun newspaper: "The Walt Disney studios have done with 'The One and Only, Genuine, Original Family Band' what they tried and failed to do with 'The Happiest Millionaire'.
 That is, the film is pleasant in the Disney tradition and what's more, the songs and dancing, the latter choreographed by Hugh Lambert, are especially nice."

 Box office and television airing

-Bringing in $2,250,000 in rentals, it was never reissued to theaters; instead, it aired on The Wonderful World of Disney in two parts on January 23 and January 30, 1972.
+Bringing in US$2,250,000 in rentals, the film was never reissued to theaters.
+Instead, it aired on The Wonderful World of Disney in two parts on January 23 and January 30, 1972, respectively.

 Home media

 While a planned 1979 MCA DiscoVision release with the catalog number D18-513 was cancelled, the film was released on videotape in 1981 and on LaserDisc in 1982.

-After 20 years of unavailability, the film was released on DVD on July 6, 2004.
-Though the transfer was not in the original aspect ratio, it included an audio commentary from Richard M. Sherman, Lesley Ann Warren and John Davidson and a 12-minute making-of featurette featuring all three.
+On July 6, 2004, after 20 years of unavailability, the film was released on DVD.
+Although the transfer was not in the original aspect ratio, it included an audio commentary from Richard M. Sherman, Lesley Ann Warren, and John Davidson, along with a 12-minute making-of featurette featuring all three.